TMKCodes/Hoobot/README.md

 sell, and trade various cryptocurrencies.
 It provides a wide range of services, including spot trading, futures trading, staking, savings accounts, and more.

-### Xeggex
+### NonKYC

-[Xeggex.com](https://xeggex.com) strives to provide its users with the best trading experience and give small and medium market cap assets a reliable trading hub.
+[NonKyC](https://nonkyc.io) strives to provide its users with the best trading experience and give small and medium market cap assets a reliable trading hub.
 Our goal is to maintain a fast and user friendly system while also concentrating on security to keep users, data, and assets safe.
 Security of our users' data & assets is always our top priority and we are focused on building an easy to use digital asset trading platform for everyone to enjoy.

 ## How to use Hoobot